2023 Best Music Schools in Michigan

 Top 10 Best Music Schools

 Our 2023 rankings named Michigan State University the best school in Michigan for music students.
-Located in the small city of East Lansing, Michigan State is a public school with a fairly large student population.
+Located in the small city of East Lansing, Michigan State is a public college with a fairly large student population.

 Music majors at Michigan State take out an average of $26,582 in student loans while working on their egree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $344.